zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **baseUrl**

-    Specifies the URL to your service to the REST resource.
+    specifies the URL to your service to the REST resource.
 It will be the prefix for the following URLs:

     * **homePageRelativeUrl**
     * **statusPageRelativeUrl**